The autoregressive neural network architecture of the Boltzmann distribution of pairwise interacting spins systems: Results

-The plots A1, A2, and A3, in the first row, show the relative error of the free energy density ($fe[P] = F[P]/N$), with respect to the exact one, computed analytically \cite{kadanoff2000statistical}, see appendix for details, for different system sizes $N$.
+The plots A1, A2, and A3, in the first row, show the relative error of the free energy density ($fe[P] = F[P]/N$), with respect to the exact one, computed analytically \cite{kadanoff2000statistical}, see the SI for details, for different system sizes $N$.
 The variational free energy density estimated from samples generated with the CW$_N$ architecture does not have an appreciable difference with the analytic solution, and for the CW$_{\infty}$, it improves as the system size increases.
-Fig.\ref{fig:curie_weiss}.B plots the error, in the estimation of the free energy density for the architectures with fewer parameters, 1P and CW$_{\infty}$ (both scaling linearly with the system's size); It shows clearly that a deep architecture, in this case with only one more parameter, improves the accuracy by orders of magnitude.
+Fig.~\ref{fig:curie_weiss}.B plots the error, in the estimation of the free energy density for the architectures with fewer parameters, 1P and CW$_{\infty}$ (both scaling linearly with the system's size); It shows clearly that a deep architecture with skip connections, in this case with only one more parameter, in the skip connection, improves the accuracy by orders of magnitude.
 The need for deep architectures, already on a simple model as the CW, is indicated by the poor performance of the 1L architecture, despite its scaling of parameters as $N^2$, it achieves similar results to the 1P.
 The MADE architecture obtains good results but was not comparable to CW$_N$, even though having a similar number of parameters.
-The plot in fig.\ref{fig:curie_weiss}.c shows the distribution of the overlaps, $q_{\mathbf{a}, \mathbf{b}}=\frac{1}{N}\sum_{i} a_i b_i$ where $a_i, b_i$ are two system configurations, between the samples generated by the ARNNs.
+The plot in Fig.~\ref{fig:curie_weiss}.c shows the distribution of the overlaps, $q_{\mathbf{a}, \mathbf{b}}=\frac{1}{N}\sum_{i} a_i b_i$ where $a_i, b_i$ are two system configurations, between the samples generated by the ARNNs.
 The distribution is computed at $\beta=1.3$ for $N=200$.
 It can be seen as the poor performance of the 1-layer networks (1P, 1L) is due to the difficulty of correctly representing the configurations with magnetization different from zero in the proximity of the phase transition.
-This could be due to mode collapse problems \cite{https://doi.org/10.48550/arxiv.2210.11145}, which do not affect the deeper ARNN architectures tested. \paragraph{SK model} In figure \ref{fig:SK}, the result of the SK model, with $J=1$ and $h=0$ are shown; as before in the first row there is the relative error in the estimation of the free energy density at different system sizes.
+This could be due to mode collapse problems \cite{https://doi.org/10.48550/arxiv.2210.11145}, which do not affect the deeper ARNN architectures tested.